Donate

 Project HOPE’s emergency response team participates in an emergency food and supply distribution in Sarasota County, Fla. on October 11, 2024.
 Photo by Project HOPE staff, 2024.

-How is Project HOPE responding?
+How is Project HOPE responding to Hurricane Milton?

 Project HOPE volunteer nurse Dakota Wheeler clears trees and debris near Sarasota, Fla. following Hurricane Milton on October 11, 2024.
 Photo courtesy SAMU First Response, 2024.